play-co/shooter/views/readme.md

 __addParticleSystem(type, particleSystemOpts)__

-You can create multiple particles systems which allows you to add particle systems to different -depth- layers of your game.
+You can create multiple particle systems which allows you to add particle systems to different -depth- layers of your game.
 The `update` function in this class updates all particle systems.

 Parameters